jriguera/ansible-ironic-standalone/README.md

 point to the proper server.
 In the same way, you can split the API vs Conductor services in different servers to create a cluster of Conductors.

+To sum up; update the file *inventory/inventory.ini* according to your needs (pay attention to the IP addresses and ranges and network interfaces), change the inventory hosts for all groups (*database*, *messaging*, *ironic-api* and *ironic-conductor*) and run:

+`ansible-playbook -i inventory/inventory.ini setup.yml`

 ## About BOSH